CSEKU160212/webapp_task_bitfountain/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To build, run:
+To build with Sourcemap, run:

 ### `npm run build`

-To build without sourcemap, run:
+To build without Sourcemap (On windows machine), run:

 ### `npm run winBuild`